FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/publicity/1976-08-20-daily-mirror.md

 <figcaption>
 <p>The Daily Mirror took photographs of Lena Zavaroni at Rothesay Acadamy.</p>
 <p>Lena only lasted one term as a group of pupils were nasty to her, doing things like spitting on her cutlery.</p>
 <p>She mentioned this in a magazine interview a few years later.
-Check out the <a href="#comments">comments</a> below where the possible title of the magazine is discussed.</p>
+Check out the <s>comments</s> below where the possible title of the magazine is discussed.</p>
+<p>Sadly due to a system failure logged <a href="https://github.com/FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/discussions/2#discussioncomment-4230359">here</a> the related comments were lost.</p>
 </figcaption>
 </figure>